Education

 • Successfully defended a Middle Eastern client in a $40 million shareholder dispute with a Hong Kong claimant under the ICC Rules of Arbitration.

-• Represented a Canadian uranium mining company in its dispute with the Government of Mongolia and secured an award of damages for US$100 million in respect of the illegal expropriation of its licenses in Mongolia.
+• Represented a Canadian uranium mining company in its dispute with the Government of Mongolia and secured an award of damages for $100 million in respect of the illegal expropriation of its licenses in Mongolia.
 (Khan Resources Inc. v.
 Mongolia)

 • Represented an American gold mining company against El Salvador in an ICSID arbitration arising out of the government's improper refusal to issue various environmental licenses and an exploitation concession.
 (Pac Rim v.
 El Salvador)